woutervantol/SMA/README.md

 ## How to run
 The source code consists of two files: simulate.py and postprocessing.py.
 The first runs the simulation and saves some datafiles, the second uses these files to visualise the results.
-The files should both be run from the main project folder e.g. `src/simulate.py` or `python3 src/simulate.py` if the script doesn't detect your python virtual environment automatically.
+The files should both be run from the main project folder e.g. `src/simulate.py` (or `python3 src/simulate.py` if the script doesn't detect your python virtual environment automatically).
 To run the scripts please use an environment with the following packages installed:
 - Amuse
 - Matplotlib
 - Numpy